bmndc/nokia-leo/README.md

 You can also **force reboot** the phone by holding the top Power button and the # key at any time.

 EDL programmer for the international version of this phone (not TA-1324) can be found on BananaHackers' [EDL archive site](https://edl.bananahackers.net/loaders/8k.mbn) with hardware ID 0x009600e100420029 (a copy is available here).
-The NA version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.
+The US version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.

 ### UART debugging testpoint
 As discovered by atipls on Discord, on the mainboard of the 6300 4G, there are 3 UART testing points: RX, TX and GND just above the SIM2 slot.
 Shorting TX and GND takes you to Fastboot and Linux terminal interface.